shayandavoodii/OnlinePortfolioSelection.jl/README.md

 <!-- License -->
 ## License
 <div align="justify">
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/shayandavoodii/OnlinePortfolioSelection.jl/blob/main/LICENSE) file for details.
+This project is licensed under the MIT License - see the <a href="https://github.com/shayandavoodii/OnlinePortfolioSelection.jl/blob/main/LICENSE">LICENSE</a> file for details.
 </div>
 <p align="right">🆙<a href="#top">Table of cotents</a></p>